The Kingsmen in Person

 The Kingsmen in Person is the first album by the rock band The Kingsmen, released in 1963.
 The album featured "Louie Louie", the band's biggest success.
-Jack Ely, the singer of "Louie Louie", appeared on no other track on the album because he left the group before it was recorded.

-Release and reception
+Recording

 The Kingsmen recorded "Louie Louie" at Northwestern Inc. recording studio on April 6, 1963.
 After being reissued by Wand, "Louie Louie" debuted in the Billboard Hot 100 at #83 on November 9 and quickly began ascending the charts.
-Trying to capitalize on the success of the song, the Kingsmen decided to release an entire album, and gigs at the Chase nightclub were booked on November 15 and 16 to record what was to become "The Kingsmen in Person".
-Jack Ely, the singer of "Louie Louie", appeared on no other track on the album because he quit before it was recorded.
-Wand quickly released the album to make a dent in the Christmas purchasing season.
+Trying to capitalize on the success of the song, the Kingsmen decided to release an entire album, and gigs at the Chase nightclub were booked on November 15 and 16 to record what was to become The Kingsmen in Person.

+Jack Ely, the singer of "Louie Louie", and bassist Bob Nordby appeared on no other tracks on the album because they quit before it was recorded.
+The album liner notes presented an abridged group history with no mention of Ely or Nordby, instead showcasing Lynn Easton as the group’s sole founder and creative force.

+Release and reception

-The album first appeared on the Billboard Top LPs on January 18, 1964, eventually peaking at #20 and remaining on the chart for over two years (131 weeks total) until 1966.
+After adding an announcer intro and "live audience" overdubbing, Wand quickly released the album for the Christmas purchasing season, and it first appeared on the Billboard Top LPs on January 18, 1964, eventually peaking at #20 and remaining on the chart for over two years (131 weeks total) until 1966.

 The January 18, 1964 issue of Cash Box magazine reviewed the album: